Load Testing With Playwright

 <scope>test</scope>

-Create a separate Maven module (packaging pom) that orchestrates the recording and load test execution.
-This module depends on your application module and configures the testbench-converter-plugin.
+Add a load test profile or create a separate Maven module (packaging pom) that orchestrates the recording and load test execution.

 The key difference from the TestBench orchestration module is using the record-playwright goal instead of the record goal.